Surface Disinfecting After Illness

 Look for a cleaner with the word disinfectant on the label.
 Ammonia and vinegar, contrary to popular opinion, do not kill bacteria or viruses.

-For that, you'll need an EPA-certified disinfectant.
-When using a commercial cleaner, follow the directions for use found on the product label.
+You'll need an EPA-certified disinfectant for that.
+When using a commercial cleaner, follow the directions on the product label.

 If you don't have a commercial disinfectant handy, mix your own with chlorine bleach and laundry detergent: